subw/accommodation-finder/README.md

 This is not a fully working app, and it has lots of open TODOs.
 Instead, it is a coding challenge meant to serve as a basis for discussion.

+It is mobile-first and meant to be used on small screens.
+It only fetches the first 10 entries in the API for demonstration purposes and caches them for 24 hours.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).